Introduction

 Jesus as Temple

-The Fourth Gospel presents Jesus as the fulfillment of temple theology.
-Jesus's declaration "Destroy this temple, and in three days I will raise it up" (John 2:19–21) identifies his body as the true temple—the place where God's glory dwells in fullness (1:14).
-The Johannine prologue's statement that the Word "tabernacled" (eskēnōsen) among us (1:14) explicitly connects the incarnation to the tabernacle tradition.
+The Fourth Gospel presents Jesus as the fulfillment and replacement of the temple.
+When Jesus declares, "Destroy this temple, and in three days I will raise it up" (John 2:19–21), he identifies his body as the true temple—the place where God's glory dwells in fullness.
+The Johannine prologue states that the Word "tabernacled" (eskēnōsen) among us (John 1:14), deliberately echoing the mishkan tradition.
 In Jesus, the temple's function—mediating God's presence to humanity—is fulfilled in a person rather than a building.

 The Church as Temple